-SolarCoin are currently being awarded on the basis of actual production data.
-A few data points a year are required from a monitoring system or platform to verify the energy production.
+SolarCoin awarded on the basis of actual production data.
+A few data points a year are required from a monitoring system or platform to verify energy produced.
 Many of the world’s largest platforms are in the process of verifying SolarCoin.
-If your monitoring platform doesn’t verify SolarCoin, reach out to an affiliate and they will work to enroll your platform.
+If your energy monitoring platform doesn’t verify SolarCoin, reach out to an affiliate and they will work to enroll your platform.

-Two grant calculation methodologies are used: actual, based on the kWh generated, and estimated, based on a percentage of the installation’s nameplate capacity.
+Two grant calculation methodologies are used: actual, based on kWh’s generated, and estimated, based on a percentage of an installation’s nameplate capacity.

-Most producers and platforms use the actual granting method, where every MWh generated receives one SolarCoin, e.g. 1100 kWh = 1.1 MWh = 1.1SLR.
+Most producers and platforms use the actual granting method, where every 1 MWh generated gets one SolarCoin, e.g. 1,100 kWh = 1.1 MWh = 1.1SLR.

 SolarCoins can be claimed via automatic data import, by submitting paper documentation using our web interface, or via any registered SolarCoin Affiliates.
 The SolarCoin Foundation requires large-scale facilities (over 500 kW) to submit their claims via an Affiliate.